runstats21/college-score-card-analysis/README.md

 This repository contains the following files related to data collected from the College Scorecard government API using Python's `requests` package:

-* `CollegeScorecard-CollectClean.ipynb`, containing full code to read in the apikey, create a dictionary of desired fields to pull from the api, the requests api call, and page by page for loop to create df
+* `CollegeScorecard-CollectClean.ipynb`, containing full code to read in the apikey, create a dictionary of desired fields to pull from the api, the requests api call, and page by page for loop to create df.
+Baseline reference code for performing this read in is based on/used as a reference code by Clarence Li in his College-Scorecard-Data-Analysis repo ([https://github.com/kiseki1107](https://github.com/kiseki1107/College-Scorecard-Data-Analysis))
 * The full resulting dataset: `college_df.csv`
 * `CollegeScorecardEDA.ipynb`, containing exploratory data analysis, including graphics included in my blog post, [Analysis of College Scoreboard Data](https://runstats21.github.io/stat-386-projects/2022/11/18/csb-eda.html)